tc39/proposal-source-phase-imports/README.md

 ### Other Module Types

 Other module types may define their own host reflections.
-A module reflection may fail during the linking phase if it depends on a reflected import that the host cannot satisfy for lack of an available reflection for the corresponding module type.
+If no module reflection is defined, it will fail during the loading phase.

 ## Security Benefits